Brexit export goods GB to EU; customs & VAT

 As an exporter you may complete customs export declarations and processes yourself, or appoint an intermediary:

-5.1 Complete your own customs export process5.2 Use customs intermediary
+5.1 Complete your own customs export process | 5.2 Use customs intermediary |

-You will need to apply to HMRC to register for NES and for a ‘badge’ for HMRC's online customs systems: CDS and CHIEF
+You can purchase commercial declarations software This will enable you to complete your declarations and file with the UK National Export System (NES).
+You will need to apply to HMRC to register for NES and for a ‘badge’ for HMRC's online customs systems: CDS and CHIEF | The following parties are usually approved by UK HMRC to represent exporters:

 6 Information required for your exit declaration